Saad1125/AI-for-Good-Ethical-Implementation-and-Social-Impact/README.md

 Artificial Intelligence (AI) has the potential to significantly improve society, leading to the idea of ”AI for Good.”
-The ethical application and societal implications of AI technolo gies are highlighted by this paradigm.
+The ethical application and societal implications of AI technologies are highlighted by this paradigm.
 Ensuring openness, justice, responsibility, and privacy in AI development is a key component of ethical implementation.
 Social impact takes into account AI’s wider effects on problems like accessibility,